mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each MLS session uses a single ciphersuite that specifies the following primitives to be used in group key computations:

+* HPKE parameters:
-* A hash function
+  * A Key Encapsulation Mechanism (KEM)
-* A key encapsulation mechanism (KEM)
+  * A Key Derivation Fucntion (KDF)
-* An AEAD encryption algorithm {{!RFC5116}}
+  * An AEAD encryption algorithm
 * A signature algorithm

-The ciphersuite's KEM used to instantiate an HPKE
-{{!I-D.irtf-cfrg-hpke}} instance for the purpose of public-key encryption.
+The HPKE parameters are used to instantiate HPKE {{!I-D.irtf-cfrg-hpke}} for the purpose of public-key encryption.
+The `DeriveKeyPair` function associated to the KEM for the ciphersuite maps octet strings to HPKE key pairs.
-Each ciphersuite has a `Derive-Key-Pair` function that maps octet strings of length `Nsk` (a KEM-specific constant defined by HPKE) to HPKE key pairs.
-This function is defined to be HPKE's `DeriveKeyPair` function.

 Ciphersuites are represented with the CipherSuite type.
 HPKE public keys are opaque values in a format defined by the underlying